Book Cliff mines: History and description

 Following the turn of the century the mines developed serious problems.
 The Grand Valley Mine was running out of coal and in the Book Cliff Mine the slope of the vein had become so steep that it was rapidly becoming impractical to work the mine.
 Phillips began a new mine, south of the Book Cliff Mine in Coal Mesa, which he hoped would produce a mine with unlimited potential.
 The prospect mine failed and the only choice he had was to tunnel through 700 ft of sandstone (beneath the original Book Cliff Mine) into the vein at a lower, workable level.
 This was finally accomplished in 1905 and is today the mine that has "Carpenter" cut into the stone over the adit.
-Production resumed and all went well until Phillips died in late 1915.
-Princeton University then managed the mine in absentia but the life had gone out of the company and it began deteriorating slowly.
+Production resumed and all went well until 1910 when Isaac Wyman died, in his will he left the railroad and the mining properties to Princeton University.
+The university kept Phillips to manage the properties until his death in late 1915.
+Princeton University then managed the mine in absence but the life had gone out of the company and it began deteriorating slowly.

-Early in July 1923 the mine caught fire.
-Princeton was forced to spend large sums of money in unsuccessful attempts to extinguish the fire.
-With coal usage falling off in favor of natural gas, and paved highways for motor trucks creating competition from local farmer mines, Princeton decided that it wanted out of the coal business.
-The decision was made to abandon the mine, town, and railroad in 1925.
+Early in July 1923 a coal seam fire started within the mine.
+Princeton was forced to close the mine and spend large sums of money in unsuccessful attempts to extinguish the fire.
+The firefight was still going on into January 1924 when the mine was reopened though this didn’t last long and the mine was resealed on June 23, 1924.
+In January 1925 as the university was waiting for the fire to dissipate, Book Cliff Coal Company president John Fry died.
+With his death the university had finally given up, the mine properties and railroad was sold to the Monument Investment Company of Grand Junction for $8,000, the investment company only wanted it for the undeveloped railroad properties in the heart of downtown Grand Junction.
+Everything related to the railroad and mine was sold off, scrapped, or just given away.

 Three Grand Junction teenagers suffocated to death while exploring the Book Cliff Mine on August 13, 1989.
 Following the incident the mine adit was permanently sealed.